-Improper or incorrect coupling of the trailer to the hitch
+• Improper or incorrect coupling of the trailer to the hitch

-It is critical that the trailer be securely coupled to the hitch, and that the safety chains and emergency break-away cable (electric brakes) and air hoses (air brakes) are correctly attached.
+It is critical that the trailer be securely coupled to the hitch and air hoses (air brakes) are correctly attached.
 Uncoupling of the trailer during transit can lead to a serious accident or a fatality.

-Ensure that the pintle hook capacity rating, including installation, is sufficient for the GVWR and the tongue weight of the trailer being towed.
-Make sure that the pintle hook is physically compatible with the trailer drawbar.
-Compatibility information is available from the pintle hook manufacturer.
+Ensure that the 5th wheel capacity rating, including installation, is sufficient for the GVWR and the tongue weight of the trailer being towed.

-Observe the drawbar and pintle hook for wear, corrosion and cracks before coupling.
+Observe the fifth wheel connection for wear, corrosion and cracks before coupling.
 Replace worn, cracked or corroded components per the manufacturer's recommendations.

-Ensure the hitch drawbar and pintle hook are installed with grade-8 fasteners and are properly torqued before coupling to the tow vehicle.
+Ensure the fifth wheel components are installed with grade-8 fasteners and are properly torqued before coupling to the tow vehicle.